 Cilantro Lime Edamame Dip

-- 1 jalapeño pepper - use seeds to control the heat
+- 1 jalapeño pepper (se seeds to control the spice of the dip)

 - 1 ripe avocado